portworx/px-docs/scale-down.md

 ## Scale-down Nodes

-How to remove an offline node from a cluster
+How to remove an offline node from a cluster.
+For information on nodes with no storage that have been offline for an extended period, peruse the section titled "Automatic decommission of storage less nodes"

 ### Identify the cluster that needs to be managed